cylc/cylc-admin/docs/proposal-cylc-set.md

 Setting a future waiting task to expire allows the scheduler to forget it without running it.

-Setting a finished but incomplete task to expire allows the scheduler to forget it without rerunning it to complete its required outputs.
+Setting a finished-but-incomplete task to expire allows the scheduler to forget it without completing its required outputs.

 Setting an output also results in any implied outputs being set:
  - started implies submitted